Matt Hague: Washington Nationals

 On April 27, 2018, Hague signed a minor-league contract with the Washington Nationals.
 The Nationals assigned him to the Class AAA Syracuse Chiefs of the International League.
 He played in 28 games for the Chiefs, hitting .242 with five doubles, a home run, and seven RBIs before the Nationals released him on June 13, 2018.

-Coaching
+Coaching career

+Toronto Blue Jays

-In January 2020, Hague joined the Blue Jays organization as a hitting coach for the Advanced-A Dunedin Blue Jays.
-On March 8, 2021, Hague was named the hitting coach for the Double-A affiliate of the Blue Jays, the New Hampshire Fisher Cats.
+On January 31, 2020, Hague joined the Toronto Blue Jays organization as a hitting coach for the High–A Dunedin Blue Jays.
+On March 8, 2021, Hague was named the hitting coach for the Double–A affiliate of the Blue Jays, the New Hampshire Fisher Cats.
+On February 15, 2023, Hague was announced as the new hitting coach for the Triple–A Buffalo Bisons.

+On January 14, 2024, the Blue Jays promoted Hague to the role of major league assistant hitting coach.

+Pittsburgh Pirates

+On November 13, 2024, the Pittsburgh Pirates hired Hague to serve as their hitting coach.

 Personal life

 Hague and his wife Erica (née Wise) were married in New Orleans, Louisiana, in November 2015.